Voices of Oppression & Strength in Portland

 Meet this FYLC’s leaders:

-Dr. Bill Dobrenen: I am excited to teach in FYLC again this year because I love to watch students, instructors, and Peer Mentors grow and change together.
+Dr. Dobrenen: I am excited to teach in FYLC again this year because I love to watch students, instructors, and Peer Mentors grow and change together.
 I enjoy the process of community building and am excited to welcome new students into our community!
 I know this will be a great year together!

-Prof. Elisa Pool: I’m looking forward to teaching FYLC because I will get to know some amazing students new to the college experience, as well as collaborate with staff who care about them!
+Prof. Pool: I’m looking forward to teaching FYLC because I will get to know some amazing students new to the college experience, as well as collaborate with staff who care about them!

 Jonathan: I am excited to be a Peer Mentor because I will be able to be a part of someone’s journey of growth.